amarpan/how-to-write-a-README/README.md

 | Tips             |
 |------------------|
 | Integrate styling by using `<div align="center"></div>` to center text.
-| Add your deployed link directly to the top here - many users won't scroll all the way down to find it.
+| Add your deployed link directly to the top - many users won't scroll all the way down to find it.
 | Use emojis by typing in `:emojiname:` <br> Example: `:school:` ---> :school: <br> Check out [ this list of available GitHub emojis](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md).
 | **While emojis show automatically on GitHub, to see them on VS Code one needs to install an extension like [Markdown Emoji](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-emoji).
 Some emojis may also look completely different on VS Code than GitHub.**
 </div>